 Attendance and Participation (10%).
 You are allowed to miss 2 sessions without reason.
-Every additional no-show reduces your participation grade by 2%.
+Every additional noshow reduces your participation grade by 2%.
 Students who miss more than 5 classes without reason will not be allowed to hand in their term paper.

 Research Exercises (15% and 25%).
-The two research exercises are to be done in pairs.
+The two research exercises are to be done in pairs (with each pair submitting a single document).
 The purpose of the exercises is threefold: (a) to familiarize you with some of the data sources available for the study of political economy; (b) to give you hands-on experience in obtaining, using and interpreting empirical information; and (c) to make you appreciate the importance and limitations of facts.

 Take Home Essay (50%).
-This essay is to be written individually.
+This essay is to be written and submitted individually.
 The purpose is for you to creatively combine theoretical discussion with empirical analysis, building on the course material.